 Superficial cuts and scrapes will usually heal on their own but it’s a good idea to clean them up to prevent an infection.
 Aside from that, you shouldn’t cover canine injuries with Neosporin or any other antibacterial creams that could easily end up in their mouths.
 How you treat your dog’s minor cuts and scraps is up for debate but the best solution seems to be Vetericyn’s product.

-The truth is that you probably won’t even notice most small abrasions unless they are bleeding.
+You may not even notice small abrasions unless they are bleeding.
 Obviously, if your dog is giving a specific area on their body a lot of attention you should give it a close and careful inspection.
-In most cases something like Neosporin isn’t necessary.
+But in most cases, something like Neosporin isn’t necessary.

 For Serious Wounds

 If your dog has a serious wound, take them to the vet to be properly attended to.
 They’ll determine if your dog needs stitches and, at the very least, properly dress the injury.
 They should also show you how to best take care of it at home.

 Don’t panic if your dog is seriously injured.
 Instead, focus on getting them to a vet.
 Use compression or a tourniquet to contain lacerations or bleeding that may be causing excessive blood loss.
 Neosporin won’t do anything for your dog during this crucial time.

 Dogs Often Heal Fast

 Dogs tend to heal more quickly than we do.
 Usually they can overcome superficial cuts, scratches or scrapes without much trouble.
 It’s us humans that take awhile to heal by comparison.
-It understandable that when you see your dog get injured, it’s hard not to feel sensitive about their well-being.
-But often we over-treat them, for example with lots of Neosporin, when really they don’t need it.
+When you see your dog injured, it’s natural to jump into a proactive mode.
+But often we over-treat them, for example with lots of Neosporin, when they may not absolutely require it.

 Conclusion on Neosporin